 Hamilton real estate guide & listings for sale

-Roughly one third of homes in Hamilton were built before the 1960s, while most of the remaining buildings were constructed in the 1960s and the 1980s.
-Single detached homes are the predominant housing type, representing about 55% of dwellings in this city, while large apartment buildings and townhouses make up most of the remaining housing stock.
-Homeowners occupy around 70% of the units in Hamilton and the rest are rented.
-This city has a good choice of housing sizes, ranging from lofts to four or more bedrooms.
+About one third of homes in Hamilton were built before the 1960s, while many of the remaining buildings were built in the 1960s and the 1980s.
+In this city, many dwellings are single detached homes, while large apartment buildings and townhouses are also present in the housing stock.
+Roughly two thirds of the units in the city are occupied by homeowners whereas the rest are rented.
+This city also has a good variety of housing size options - properties range from lofts to four or more bedrooms.

 Getting to one of over 300 grocery stores by walking is feasible for some, but not all, house buyers in Hamilton.
 There are also a few opportunities for those who appreciate close by restaurants and cafes.
 With respect to education, families may find it difficult for their children to get to high schools and primary schools as pedestrians.
 Moreover, it can be challenging to walk to daycares from homes for sale in Hamilton.
 In addition to public schools, there are private primary and secondary schools.